kelsa-gm/item-icon-updater/README.md

 2. Enable the Module in your Worlds Module Settings

+## Future Work
+1. Create an updated icon dictionary using the new icons provided in Core 0.7x.

-Note: This is a quick-and-dirty module that gets the job done.
-Anyone who wants to use this as a starting point for a more robust module is welcome to!
+Note: Anyone who wants to use this as a starting point for a more robust module is welcome to!